Giving more to the causes you care about and less to the IRS is not a contradiction.

 This structure is useful for clients who want to transfer appreciating assets to the next generation at a reduced gift or estate tax cost.
 The taxable gift is reduced by the present value of the income stream going to charity, which can be significant depending on the trust term and payout rate.
 If the trust assets grow faster than the IRS discount rate during the term, the excess passes to your beneficiaries free of additional gift or estate tax.

 A Charitable Lead Annuity Trust, the more common structure, pays a fixed dollar amount to charity each year.
-This can be structured so that the present value of the charitable payments equals the full value of the assets transferred, resulting in a gift of zero for tax purposes — sometimes called a "zeroed-out" CLAT.
+This can be structured so that the present value of the charitable payments equals the full value of the assets transferred, resulting in a gift of zero for tax purposes (sometimes called a "zeroed-out" CLAT).

-Qualified Charitable Distributions from IRAs
+Qualified charitable distributions from IRAs

 For clients over age 70½, a qualified charitable distribution allows you to transfer up to $105,000 per year directly from an IRA to a qualified charity.
 The distribution counts toward your required minimum distribution for the year but is excluded from your taxable income entirely.

 This is a straightforward and underused strategy.
-For clients who are charitably inclined and taking RMDs they don't need for living expenses, a QCD reduces taxable income dollar for dollar compared to taking the distribution and then making a separate charitable contribution.
+For clients who are charitably inclined and taking RMDs they do not need for living expenses, a QCD reduces taxable income dollar for dollar compared to taking the distribution and then making a separate charitable contribution.
 The deduction approach has limits and phaseouts that a QCD sidesteps entirely.

 The limit adjusts for inflation annually.
-Contributions must go directly from the IRA custodian to the charity — a distribution paid to you first and then donated does not qualify.
+Contributions must go directly from the IRA custodian to the charity.
+A distribution paid to you first and then donated does not qualify.

 We coordinate with your financial advisor and CPA to make sure the charitable structures we put in place work correctly alongside everything else.
 The goal is a plan where your charitable intentions, your family's financial security, and your tax position are all working in the same direction.